taariqnazar/obsidian/MT4007/Overview.md

 - [ ] Add all the titles for the schedule
 - [ ] Add all the titles for the homework
 - [ ] Add more general info about the course on main page, grading ec
+- [ ] Code from Lectures using Github
 # Lectures
 - [ ] Create page for lecture 2
 - [ ] Create lecture Slide